Kambo: Definition, Ingredients, Application, Side Effects, Cost

 What is Kambo

-What are the Ingredients in Kambo?
+What Are The Ingredients in Kambo?

 The ingredients in Kambo are a complex mixture of bioactive peptides, alkaloids, and other compounds secreted by the Phyllomedusa bicolor frog.
 These substances have various physiological effects, contributing to the unique properties of Kambo.